Shaunwei/RealChar/README.md

 ## Change Log

+-   Fixed issue that llama2-7b couldn't recognize the prefix, resulting in TTS not trigerred.

 -   Added Llama2-7b-chat-hf as an option for cost effective dev & test.

 -   Switched from assistly-kubernetes to realchar-dev, which is my own Firebase and GCP storage, for experimenting and testing.